-- 9.2.1.To be considered by the Appeals Committee, an appeal must be well founded.
-An appeal shall be reasonable, logical and based on sound evidence; though reasonable people may differ on the interpretation of the evidence. - 9.2.2.Regardless of the outcome of any adjudication, the Appeals Committee may deem an appeal to be frivolous if it is found by the Appeals Committee not to be reasonable, logical and based on sound evidence.
+9.2.1.To be considered by the Appeals Committee, an appeal must be well founded.
+An appeal shall be reasonable, logical and based on sound evidence.
+Regardless of the outcome of any adjudication, the Appeals Committee may deem an appeal to be frivolous if it is found by the Appeals Committee not to be reasonable, logical and based on sound evidence.
 FIRST reserves the right to assess a penalty to any member filing a frivolous appeal.